5 Easy Steps to Build a WordPress Website

 Manual WordPress Installation

-You have to download WordPress to your computer first and then re-upload it to your hosting provider, which is time-consuming, expensive, and not fun.
+You have to download WordPress to your computer first and then upload it to your hosting provider, which is more time-consuming and definitely not as fun.

 Step 4: Sort Out Your Website Theme and Design